thereslife/thereslife.github.io/README.md

 2020-01-05 16:54 UTC: I was fixing firewall settings and got locked out.
 Don't worry.
 I'm working on fixing it.

 2020-01-05 18:23 UTC: I can't get back in.
 I had to contact Hetzner support.
 Hold tight.
 It will have to be down overnight.

+2020-01-06 08:45 UTC: Everything is resolved for now.
+Incident resolved.